 My mind, on a loop, didn’t calm down until around 2 a.m.

 I awoke with a start and popped out of bed waiting for my friend to call.
 I ordered breakfast.
 Then I looked out, well, no, I craned my neck to see the ocean view I had been promised.
 There was big busy street between the hotel and the Pacific…then there was a good chunk of buildings, THEN the ocean.
-If I looked carefully, I could see a bit of it, but a bit was better than none-coming from landlocked, concrete Dallas.
-(See my view below.)
+If I looked carefully, I could see a bit of it, but a bit was better than none, coming from landlocked, concrete Dallas.

 I dawdled around a bit more.
 Still no call.
 So I called him.
 Turns out he had stayed up a bit late, or that is what I heard in his gravelly voice.
 He asked if we could go to Ryan’s gym the NEXT day.
 WHAT?
 I had wrung my hands and thoughts for no good reason?
 Lost sleep?

 I was not happy.
-But I agreed to his offer to get a burger at a diner.
-With all the outdoor places to sit in the sun, I was not crazy about doing this, but I decided to just go with it.
+But I agreed to his offer to grab a burger at a diner.
+With all the outdoor places to sit in the sun, I was not crazy about doing this, but I went with it.

 The diner was in Brentwood.
 It felt kind of like an old Hollywood place that Lucy and Ricky might have frequented.
 He had his burger.
-I had my soggy, sad iceberg lettuce Chef salad.
+I had my soggy, sad, iceberg-lettuce-infested chef salad.